Revolutionizing the Healthcare Industry

 Leading the Charge in Healthcare Innovation

 The UCF Academic Health Sciences Center is leading the way in healthcare education by bringing together various disciplines where faculty and students can focus on academics, research and practice.
-Home to the UCF Lake Nona Medical Center, the UCF Lake Nona Cancer Center, UCF Student Health Services and UCF Health, the center is a model for medical education in the 21st century.
+Home to the UCF Lake Nona Medical Center, the UCF Lake Nona Cancer Center, the College of Health Professions and Sciences, the College of Nursing, and UCF Health, the center is a model for medical education in the 21st century.
 From nursing and biomedical sciences to athletic training and physical therapy, students have an opportunity to fulfill a number of careers within healthcare.

 Our healthcare programs not only look at what students learn, but also how they learn.
 Through interprofessional education, students from each discipline collaborate together — gaining a better understanding of the various roles and scopes of practice within healthcare.
 This allows them to practice hands-on communication skills, develop mutual trust and respect, and provide quality patient care.
 For instance, physicians, nurses, pharmacists, therapists and social workers may work as part of a team to take what they have learned in the classroom and apply it to the real world.
 Upon completing their programs, each student will be prepared for the future of healthcare and serving the community through their work.